DryPringleSoup/ytAudioFetch/README.md

 3. **Help Button** - opens up this guide in your browser
 4. **Youtube URL to extract from** - non-private playlist or single videos (this includes shorts) are valid
 5. **Directory/Folder to save to** - you can either manually type it or press the folder icon and browse to find it
-6. **Advanced options toggle** - hides and unhides advanced options
+6. **Advanced options toggle** - hides and unhides advanced options.
+When visible, you can resize the options window by hovering over your mouse between it and the start button (27) and then dragging
 7. **Dark Mode activator** - changes the theme to dark mode (see last image for previews)
 8. **Verbose skip list** - Normally, when the program is done processing, it shows a list of any videos/json entries whose downloads were skipped; turning on this will show all operations that were skipped like skipped tags and skipped saves.
 This often makes the list much longer
 9. **Download operation<sup>[[1]](#fn1)</sup>** - whether or not to download the audio file